SimiaCryptus/qqn-optimizer/paper/combined.md

 3. **Path Coherence**: The quadratic interpolation assumes a smooth underlying function where the path from gradient to quasi-Newton direction is meaningful.
    In stochastic settings, this geometric interpretation breaks down.

 QQN is therefore best suited for deterministic optimization problems where accurate function and gradient evaluations are available, such as scientific computing, engineering design, and full-batch machine learning applications.
 This paper focuses on deterministic optimization as the foundation of a planned series.
-Future work will address stochastic extensions with variance reduction techniques, constrained optimization through trust region variants, and large-scale deep learning applications.
+Future work will explore stochastic extensions with variance reduction techniques, constrained optimization through trust region variants, and large-scale deep learning applications.

 **Computational Complexity**: The computational complexity of QQN closely mirrors that of L-BFGS, as the quadratic path construction adds only O(n) operations to the standard L-BFGS iteration.
 Wall-clock time comparisons on our benchmark problems would primarily reflect implementation details rather than algorithmic differences.